snguy057/rshell/README.md

 --------
 Our project includes a series of test scripts designed to ensure proper functionality of our program.
-In order to run any of these scripts, first navigate to the tests/ director, then enter the following command:
+In order to run any of these scripts, first navigate to the tests/ directory, then enter the following command:
 ```
 ./script
 ```